-OK, that’s kind of gross so let’s move on…to the USDA parasite game.
-Every year or so the U.S. Department of Agriculture tests retail meat to see how infested the flesh of farmed animals are.
+Okay, that’s kind of gross, so let’s move on…to the USDA parasite game.
+Every year or so, the U.S. Department of Agriculture tests retail meat to see how infested the flesh of farmed animals are.
 It’s up to you to guess just how infested.
-Greater than 50% or or less than 50%.
+Greater than 50%, or less than 50%?

-Well they fed beef to dogs, and the bad news is that parasites “were excreted by nearly every dog fed beef samples originating in the United States, suggesting near universal bovine infection,” so they assumed the prevalence in the U.S. beef supply was around 95%, so definitely greater than 50%.
-The good news is that the strain they found only seems to infect dogs.
+Well, they fed beef to dogs, and the bad news is that parasites were “excreted by nearly every dog fed beef samples originating in the United States, suggesting near-universal bovine infection.”
+So, they assumed the prevalence in the U.S. beef supply was around 95%—so, definitely greater than 50%.
+The good news is that the particular strain they found seems to infect only dogs.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.